codepath/android_guides/Developing-Custom-Themes.md

 ## 6. Create `themes.xml` file

 To define our theme go to `res/values/styles.xml` file.
-In our theme definition, we set some custom styles using the â€˜itemâ€™ element.
+In our theme definition, we set some custom styles using the `item` element.
 Note how the default OS attribute `android:actionBarStyle` has been overridden to style the action bar along with the custom attributes.
 For more information on styling action bar, check out [styling action bar tabs](http://guides.codepath.com/android/ActionBar-Tabs-with-Fragments#styling-tabs) cliffnotes.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>